grass growing out of charred ground

 • Call OR begin your application online

-• There are many factors to consider when returning home after a wildfire:
+• There are many factors to consider when returning to a property after a wildfire:

-• Be aware of continued risk; regularly check your property for sings of residual fires.
+• Be aware of continued risk; regularly check your property for signs of residual fires.

 • Document property damage with photographs, conduct an inventory, and contact your insurance company for assistance.